+Credits: 10.0 Semester: 1

-Anti-requisites: Advanced Higher or A-level Mathematics at grade B or better; MT1001, MT1002
+Anti-requisites: Advanced Higher or A-level Mathematic es at grade B or better; MT1001, MT1002

 Co-requisite: CS1002

-Description: This module aims to provide students without a strong post-16 mathematics qualification with the mathematical knowledge and skills necessary for the Computer Science and Internet Computing degree courses.
+Description: This module aims to provide students without a strong post-16 mathematics qualification with the mathematical knowledge and skills necessary for the Computer Science and Internet Computer Science degree courses.
 A key ingredient will be regular practice to develop confidence, speed and accuracy in basic mathematical manipulation.
 The module covers the following topics: Mathematical notation and language, equations, elementary logic and rigorous arguments; Sets, sequences, and functions; Notations for these; Basic probability; Polynomials and their coefficients, degrees and roots; Graphs of functions; Matrices and matrix arithmetic.

-Class Hour: 12.00 noon

-Teaching: Two lectures, one tutorial, one examples class

-Assessment: Continuous Assessment = 40%, 1 Hour Examination = 60% Re-Assessment: Continuous Assessment = 40%, 1 Hour Examination = 60%

-CS2001 Foundations of Computation

-Prerequisite: CS1002, CS1004 and one or more of CS1010, MT1001, MT1002, Mathematics at grade C or better in either A-level or Advanced Higher, Mathematics at grade B or better in either AS-level or Higher.

-Description: This module introduces the fundamental algorithms, data structures and ideas about formal languages which are at the heart of modern software, and develops skills in programming and analysis.

-Teaching: Four lectures, one tutorial and a practical.

-Assessment: Continuous Assessment = 40%, 3 Hour Examination = 60% Re-Assessment: Continuous Assessment = 40%, 3 Hour Examination = 60%
+Class Hour: 12.00 noon Teaching: Two lectures, one tutorial, one examples class Assessment: Continuous Assessment = 40%, 1 Hour Examination = 60% Re-Assessment: Continuous Assessment = 40% , 1 Hour Examination = 60% CS2001 Foundat tions of Computation Credits: 30.0 Semester: 1 Prerequisite: better in either A-lev CS1002, CS1004 and one or more of CS1010, MT1001, MT1002, Mathematics at grade C or vel or Advanced Higher, Mathematics at grade B or better in either AS-level or Higher.
+Description: languages which are This module introduces the fundamental algorithms, data structures and ideas about formal e at the heart of modern software, and develops skills in programming and analysis.
+Class Hour: 9.00 am Teaching: Four lectures, one tutorial and a practical.
+Assessment: Continuous Assessment = 40%, 2 One-and-a-half Hour Examinations = 60% Re-Assessment: Continuous Assessment = 40%, 2 One-and-a-half Hour Examinations = 60%

-Computer Science - Sub-honours 2005/06 - August 2005